 Sea otters exhibit behavioral flexibility in response to vessels, and their responses may be influenced by the intensity and duration of the vessel's activity.
 As noted above, sea otter populations in Alaska were observed to avoid areas with heavy vessel traffic but return to those same areas during seasons with less vessel traffic (Garshelis and Garshelis 1984).
-Sea otters have also shown signs of disturbance or escape behaviors in response to the presence and approach of survey vessels including sea otters diving and/or actively swimming away from a vessel, sea otters on haulouts entering the water, and groups of sea otters disbanding and swimming in multiple different directions (Udevitz et al. 1995).
+Sea otters have also shown signs of disturbance or escape behaviors in response to the presence and approach of survey vessels, including sea otters diving and/or actively swimming away from a vessel, sea otters on haulouts entering the water, and groups of sea otters disbanding and swimming in multiple different directions (Udevitz et al. 1995).

 Additionally, sea otter responses to vessels may be influenced by the sea otter's previous experience with vessels.
 Groups of southern sea otters in two locations in California showed markedly different responses to kayakers approaching to within specific distances, suggesting a different level of tolerance between the groups (Gunvalson 2011).
-Benham (2006) found evidence that the sea otters exposed to high levels of recreational activity may have become more tolerant than individuals in less-disturbed areas.
+Benham (2006) found evidence that the sea otters exposed to high levels of recreational activity may have become more tolerant than individuals in less disturbed areas.
 Sea otters off the California coast showed only mild interest in vessels passing within hundreds of meters and appeared to have habituated to vessel traffic (Riedman 1983, Curland 1997).
 These findings indicate that sea otters may adjust their responses to vessel activities depending on the level of activity.
-Vessel activity during the project includes the transit of three barges for materials and construction, all of which will remain onsite, mostly stationary, to support the work; additionally, two skiffs will be used during the project: one for transporting workers short distances to the crane barge and the other for marine mammal monitoring during pile driving.
+Vessel activity during the project includes the transit of two barges for materials and construction, both of which will remain on site, mostly stationary, to support the work; additionally, a skiff will be used during the project for transporting workers short distances to support construction activities.
 Vessels will not be used extensively or over a long duration during the planned work; therefore, we do not anticipate that sea otters will experience changes in behavior indicative of tolerance or habituation.